FoI

 Botanical name: Crinum latifolium Family: Amaryllidaceae (Nargis family)

 This old fashioned crinum lily is a low maintence plant that produces lovely, large, striped, lily-like flowers.
+It grows wild in the Western Ghats and after the first monsoon showers, some hill-slopes can be seen covered with this blooming plant.
 The stripes are alternately wine pink and white.
 The flowers also have a wonderful faintly sweet fragrance.
 The tall bloom stalk stands about 18-24 inches above the abundant foilage and hold 5+ blooms at a time!
 These will produce several flower stalks during the warmer months with the majority of blooms coming in the spring and fall.
 These lilies will multiply by producing bulbs underground as well as from the seeds that form after the blooms.
 You'll have a lovely large group of these in no time.
 Milk and Wine Lily is native to India.
 Flowering: June-August.